 On Facebook, law enforcement authorities confirmed they had received such a warning: “We can confirm we have received an anonymous call […] reporting that there’s an explosive in President Zuzana Caputova’s house”.

-President spokesman Martin Strainec said that Caputova, a former anti-corruption lawyer elected in March as Slovakia’s first female president, was all right and wasn’t in danger.
+Following reports of the bomb alert, presidential spokesman Martin Strainec said that Caputova, a former anti-corruption lawyer elected in March as the first female president of Slovakia, was all right and wasn’t in danger.